learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 Always make sure to push up any new work before continuing to the next lesson.
-This way, at the beginning of your next lesson, you can clone down a copy of your remote repository and start working from where you left off, and push up those new changes when you're done!
+This way, at the beginning of your next lesson, you can clone down a copy of your remote repository using `git clone https://github.com/<your_username_here>/exceptional-realty`, start working from where you last left off, and push up those new changes when you're done!

 <iframe width="640" height="480" src="//www.youtube.com/embed/i61lTJ6OpDE?rel=0&modestbranding=1" frameborder="0" allowfullscreen></iframe>